 With a new study demonstrating how dogs support our well-being, legal employers need to focus on inclusion when considering pet-friendly office policies.

-The ways in which dogs support our emotional well-being to emotional support animals have been established over recent years.
+The ways in which dogs support our emotional well-being have been established over recent years.
 Specifically according to NAMI,

 Studies show that dogs reduce stress, anxiety and depression, ease loneliness, encourage exercise and improve your all-around health.
 For example, people with dogs have lower blood pressure and are less likely to develop heart disease—just playing with dogs has been shown to elevate oxytocin and dopamine, creating positive feelings and bonding for both the person and their pet.